NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Algorithms

-IBP relations can be generated via a seeding process introduced in section \ref{subsec:IBP relations from the Baikov representation} from the formal IBP relations derived in the Baikov representation.
+In this section, the IBP generation in our program is introduced.
+IBP relations can be generated via a seeding process introduced in Section~\ref{subsec:IBP relations from the Baikov representation} from the formal IBP relations derived in the Baikov representation.
 Note that unlike Laporta algorithm, given a fixed seed, IBPs from the module intersection or syzygy can have quite uneven numerator degrees.
 Therefore, for the given maximal numerator degree, we use different seeds for each formal IBP in eqn. \eqref{eq:Baikov IBP} to make sure that the resulting IBP relations have the same maximal numerator degree.
 We call this seeding process {\it Zurich seeding}\footnote{One of the authors of this paper used the process frequently when he was working in Zurich.}.

 The IBP relations can be expressed as a linear system as follows

 where $I^{\text{h}}_j$ and $I^{\text{t}}_k$ stands for head and tail integrals relevant to the IBP system generated from the current sector.